jabarihunt/Name-Capitalization-Method/README.md

 # Name Capitalization Method
 Method that correctly capitalizes names.
-Accounts for prefixes &amp; suffixes, apostrophes, name parts that shouldn't be capitalized, and other scenarios where using something like `UCWORDS(STRTOLOWER($STR))` doesn't work.
+Accounts for prefixes &amp; suffixes, apostrophes, name parts that shouldn't be capitalized, and other scenarios where using something like `ucwords(strtolower($str))` doesn't work.

 Eventually I'll move this into a formatter class of some sort.